henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 ### Control the robot in Gazebo

 **Exercise 1:**
 Open the teleop panel and give commands to move the robot around.
 Try out all the teleoperation menus, and experiment with all the ways in which you can control Andino.
+On startup, the Gazebo simulation will most likely be paused.
+Make sure you firstly press the play button in the bottom left of the Gazebo UI to start the simulation and see the robot moving once you send teleoperation commands.
 <br>

 <img src="images/gazebo_teleop.png" alt="Gazebo teleoperation" width="800">